ChiefMetDing/MechaCar_Statistical_Analysis/README.md

 - Lot1 p-value is 1.
 Keep H0.
 Do not have sufficient evidence to reject the null hypothesis.
 - Lot2 p-value is 0.6.
 Keep H0.
 Do not have sufficient evidence to reject the null hypothesis.
 - Lot3 p-value is 0.04.
 Reject H0.
 Do have sufficient evidence to reject the null hypothesis.

+## Deliverable 4: MechaCar vs Competition
+Metrics to test: city fuel efficiency.

+Test: two-sample t-test

+H0: The difference of city fuel efficiency between MechaCar and the competition is equal to zero.

+H1: The difference of city fuel efficiency between MechaCar and the competition is not equal to zero.

+When p-value is higher than 0.05, keep H0.
+There is no difference.